AnswerDotAI/gpu.cpp/DEV.md

 story only when gpu.cpp itself owns meaningful behavior.

-The Python story covers NumPy upload/readback, explicit binding access, uniform parameters, and reuse of a compiled kernel with updated tensor data.
+The Python story covers NumPy upload/readback, explicit binding access, uniform parameters, reuse of a compiled kernel, blocking waits, and native `asyncio` dispatch and readback.

+`tools/build_python_wheel.sh` packages the staged macOS 12 Dawn runtime into a self-contained ARM64 wheel and checks its metadata.
+Publish that fresh wheel with `twine upload dist/*.whl`, using the developer's standard `~/.pypirc` credentials.
+Publishing from other platforms belongs in CI rather than this local release path.

 `./test --web` cross-compiles the same public core and Embind API against Emdawnwebgpu, opens the result with `emrun`, and checks rejected invalid WGSL,